robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-theory.md

 ## Ask how or why

 Rosenshine (2012) found that more successful teachers ask more process questions.
-Asking pupils to explain how or why they have come to an answer is an example of a process question as it checks pupils' reasoning and working-out.
+Asking pupils to explain how or why they have come to an answer is an example of a process question as it checks pupils’ reasoning and working-out.
 This is a simple way to stretch pupils’ answers.

 By doing this, you are: